avalanche-foundation/ACPs/ACPs/236-continuous-staking/README.md

 Delegator interaction remains unchanged, and the same constraints apply: a delegation period must fit entirely within the validator’s cycle.
 Delegators cannot delegate across multiple cycles, since there is no guarantee that a validator will continue validating after the current cycle.
 Essentially, it is not possible to delegate continuously.

 Rewards are accrued once per cycle and are managed according to the `AutoRenewRewardsShares` value: the specified portion is restaked and the remainder withdrawn.
-If the updated stake weight (previous stake + staking rewards + delegatee rewards) exceeds the maximum stake limit, the entire cycle’s rewards are withdrawn and sent to `ValidatorRewardsOwner` and `DelegatorRewardsOwner`.
+If the updated stake weight (previous stake + staking rewards + delegatee rewards) exceeds `MaxStakeLimit`, only the excess above `MaxStakeLimit` is withdrawn and distributed to `ValidatorRewardsOwner` and `DelegatorRewardsOwner`.

 Because of the way `RewardValidatorTx` is structured, multiple instances cannot be issued without resulting in identical transaction IDs.
 To resolve this, a new transaction type has been introduced for both rewarding and stopping continuous validators: `RewardContinuousValidatorTx`.
 Along with the validator’s creation transaction ID, it also includes a timestamp.